Concordia University massacre: Events

-Around 2:30 p.m. on Monday, August 24, 1992, Fabrikant walked onto the ninth floor of the Henry F. Hall Building.
+Around 1:30 p.m. on Monday, August 24, 1992, Fabrikant walked onto the ninth floor of the Henry F. Hall Building.
 He was carrying a briefcase that contained three handguns (a snub-nosed Smith & Wesson .38-calibre 5-shot revolver, a German-made 6.35mm Meb pistol with a 6-round magazine, and an Argentinian-made 7.65mm Bersa pistol with an 8-round magazine) and a large amount of ammunition.

 First he went looking for Dean of Engineering and Computer Science Srikanta Swamy and M.O.M (Sam) Osman (the chair of the mechanical engineering department).
-Neither were present.
+Neither was present.
 Next, he headed to his own office where he was scheduled to meet Michael Hogben, the president of the Concordia University Faculty Association (CUFA).
 According to police, Hogben attempted to give Fabrikant a letter setting out the conditions under which he would be allowed to visit the CUFA offices.
 The letter noted Fabrikant's access would be restricted because his behaviour was causing those who worked there "considerable distress".
 Fabrikant took out his .38 calibre pistol and shot Hogben three times.
 Hogben fell to the floor and died shortly thereafter.

 A faculty colleague, Aaron Jaan Saber, called out from his office nearby.
-Fabrikant crossed the hall and fired two shots into Saber, who died in the hospital the next day.
-Back in the hall, heading back to Osman's office again, he fired at Elizabeth Horwood, wounding her in the thigh.
-Fabrikant worked his way through the ninth floor corridors to the other side of the building and into the office of Phoivos Ziogas (chair of the electrical and computer-engineering department), who was talking with colleague Otto Schwelb.
+Fabrikant crossed the hall and fired two shots into Saber, who died in hospital the next day.
+Back in the hall, heading back to Osman's office again, Fabrikant fired at Elizabeth Horwood, wounding her in the thigh.
+He worked his way through the ninth floor corridors to the other side of the building and into the office of Phoivos Ziogas (chair of the electrical and computer-engineering department), who was talking with colleague Otto Schwelb.
 Fabrikant shot Ziogas twice; he died in hospital a month later.
-He scuffled with Schwelb, who took control of the pistol.
+He scuffled with Schwelb, who grabbed the pistol.
 Unaware that Fabrikant had two other guns in his briefcase, Schwelb went back to tend the injured Ziogas.

-Urgences-santé force led by Paramedic Assistant Chief Anthony DiMonte coordinated with Police with new protocols learnt from the 1989 University of Montreal shooting.
+Urgences-santé forces, led by Paramedic Assistant Chief Anthony DiMonte, coordinated with police using new protocols learned from the 1989 Polytechnique shooting.

 Matthew Douglass (a professor of civil engineering known to be close to Dean Swamy), tried to reason with Fabrikant when he arrived at the dean's office.
-Fabrikant shot him four times, and Douglass died almost instantly.
+Fabrikant shot him four times, killing him almost instantly.

 Fabrikant took a security guard and another professor (George Abdou) hostage, locked himself in an office, and called an emergency operator.
 He said he had just committed several murders and wanted to talk to a TV reporter.
 He stayed on the line for an hour.
 When he briefly put his gun down to adjust the phone, Abdou kicked it away and the security guard overpowered him.